uhvesta/bazel-gazelle/README.md

 - it always keeps enough information to reconstruct the directory tree
 - it stores file hashes for change detection
-- it stores parsed models for parser-backed files
+- it stores parsed models for parser-backed files in per-parser cache files
 - it only keeps raw file content when direct bytes are still needed, especially for Bazel control files like:
   - `BUILD`
   - `BUILD.bazel`